codeinchq/utf8-sanitizer/README.md

 # UTF-8 sanitizer

 A simple UTF-8 sanitizer written in PHP 8.
+This code is based after this [StackOverflow response](https://stackoverflow.com/a/1523574/1839947) and the W3C UTF-8 verification [recommended regular expression](https://www.w3.org/International/questions/qa-forms-utf-8.en).

 ## Usage
 ```php